Mehmed II: Submission of Wallachia (1459–1462)

-The Ottomans since the early 15th century tried to bring Wallachia (افلاق) under their control by putting their own candidate on the throne, but each attempt ended in failure.
-The Ottomans regarded Wallachia as a buffer zone between them and the Kingdom of Hungary and for a yearly tribute did not meddle in their internal affairs.
-The two primary Balkan powers, Hungary and the Ottomans, maintained an enduring struggle to make Wallachia their own vassal.
+The Ottomans, since the early 15th century, had tried to bring Wallachia (افلاق) under their control by putting their own candidate on the throne, but each attempt ended in failure.
+The Ottomans regarded Wallachia as a buffer zone between them and the Kingdom of Hungary and, in return for a yearly tribute, did not meddle in their internal affairs.
+The two primary Balkan powers, Hungary and the Ottomans, persisted in an enduring struggle to gain overlordship over Wallachia.
 To prevent Wallachia from falling into the Hungarian fold, the Ottomans freed young Vlad III (Dracula), who had spent four years as a prisoner of Murad, together with his brother Radu, so that Vlad could claim the throne of Wallachia.
 His rule was short-lived, however, as Hunyadi invaded Wallachia and restored his ally Vladislav II, of the Dănești clan, to the throne.

 Vlad III Dracula fled to Moldavia, where he lived under the protection of his uncle, Bogdan II.
 In October 1451, Bogdan was assassinated and Vlad fled to Hungary.
-Impressed by Vlad's vast knowledge of the mindset and inner workings of the Ottoman Empire, as well as his hatred towards the Turks and new Sultan Mehmed II, Hunyadi reconciled with his former enemy and tried to make Vlad III his own advisor, but Vlad refused.
+Impressed by Vlad's vast knowledge of the mindset and inner workings of the Ottoman Empire, as well as his hatred towards the Turks and the new Sultan, Mehmed II, Hunyadi reconciled with his former enemy and tried to make Vlad III his own advisor, but Vlad refused.

 In 1456, three years after the Ottomans had conquered Constantinople, they threatened Hungary by besieging Belgrade.
 Hunyadi began a concerted counterattack in Serbia: While he himself moved into Serbia and relieved the siege (before dying of the plague), Vlad III Dracula led his own contingent into Wallachia, reconquered his native land, and killed Vladislav II.

 In 1459, Mehmed II sent envoys to Vlad to urge him to pay a delayed tribute of 10,000 ducats and 500 recruits into the Ottoman forces.
 Vlad III Dracula refused and had the Ottoman envoys killed by nailing their turbans to their heads, on the pretext that they had refused to raise their "hats" to him, as they only removed their headgear before Allah.

 Meanwhile, the Sultan sent the Bey of Nicopolis, Hamza Pasha, to make peace and, if necessary, eliminate Vlad III.
 Vlad III set an ambush; the Ottomans were surrounded and almost all of them caught and impaled, with Hamza Pasha impaled on the highest stake, as befit his rank.